6 Things to Look for in a Day Care's Discipline Policy

 Questions to ask: How will the teachers communicate with me if my child is having problems at day care?
 How will consistent behavioral issues be discussed and dealt with?

 Parents should ensure they understand the policies and ask questions of teachers or administrators for necessary clarification.
 If you feels strongly enough that a policy should be changed, approach the program's owner or director and express your concerns and possible solutions.
 Communication and involvement are key to ensuring the best care for all children.

-Martin concludes that, "When teachers and administrators work with parents to teach and reinforce appropriate behavior, and when children and parents understand the classroom rules and the teacher's expectations, it makes for a much more effective learning experience.
+Martin concludes that, "When teachers and administrators work with parents to teach and reinforce appropriate behavior, and when children and parents understand the child care center rules and the teacher's expectations, it makes for a much more effective learning experience.
 Children enjoy going to school and they thrive within a safe, comfortable setting."